It is famous because it it is the oldest known city in Africa south of the Sahara, from zook.

 An ancient civilization located in sub-Saharan Africa Djenne-Djeno (Alt.
 Djenne - Also, Jenne-Jeno or Zoboro) is a mound about three miles southeast of Djenne in Mali today.
 It is the predecessor of Djenné city and one of the oldest urban centers south of the Sahara.
 The site is approximately 33 hectares and about eight feet high in places.
 It is roughly teardrop-shaped and is sheltered from the annual flood, on a hill on a now discontinued the channel of the Bani.

-Djenne is located in Mali, a country in West Africa.
+Djenne is in Mali.
+Mali is a country in the north of Africa.

 Djenne-Djeno became a bustling trade center for many reasons.
 First of all, their settlement was on the fertile Niger River.
 This enabled them to farm and fish on the river.
 Secondly, their domestication of animals provided for trade items and meat for food.
 In addition, they knew how to smelt iron.
 Lastly, Djenne was linked to trade routes through the Niger River by water and camels by land.
 This way they flourished in all ways